 FOR CONSERVATION: Treasured Heights is content about the places we love.
 We cover human-powered skiing and interconnected issues like conservation, access, skier history and Native American rights.
 Our media exists to bring awareness to other non-profits which work to support conservation efforts directly related to landscapes used by skiers and splitboarders.

 FOR ALL SKIERS: Unlike other ski-media makers, Treasured Heights is not about the heli-powered class, but real skiers and real places.
-The dirt bag on a budget, the professional family man, and pro splitboarder all can enjoy the terrain in our backyards.
+Everyone can enjoy the terrain in our backyards.
 We can find extraordinary beauty and fun from Mt.
-Frissell Connecticut, to Mount Whitney California.
+Frissell, Connecticut, to Mount Whitney, California.

 Treasured Heights's mission is to make content that inspires people to get into their own state parks, to take skis to new places, and to become active in protecting our landscapes or ancestral homelands.
 Passion and awareness go hand in hand.
 Associated conservation organizations >